 - Roll 8 balls of the same size between your hands and place each ball onto a plate covered with parchment paper.
 Leave 1 thumb space between each cookie ball.

 - Flatten each cookie ball with the back of a fork to form a cross on top.

 - Place the plate in the fridge for 5 minutes to set the cookies while you are melting the chocolate.

 Chocolate shell – optional

 - Meanwhile, place chocolate chips into a microwave-safe bowl with coconut oil and microwave in 30-second bursts, stirring between.
 Stop when fully melted and shiny.

 - Remove the peanut butter cookies from the fridge.
 Dip one cookie at a time into the melted chocolate.
 Hold one side of the cookie and dip the other half only.

-- Repeat the chocolate dipping steps until all the cookies have been covered with chocolate.
+- Place the dipped cookie onto the plate covered with parchment paper.
+Repeat the chocolate dipping steps until all the cookies have been covered with chocolate.

-- Place the plate into the freezer for 2-5 minutes or until the chocolate shell is set.
+- Place the plate into the freezer for 10-15 minutes or until the chocolate shell is set.

 - Store your cookies in the fridge for 3 weeks. in a sealed container.
-You can also store them at room temperature they will be slightly softer.
+You can also store them at room temperature.
+They will be slightly softer.